Do you need to attract high-ticket clients or sell to a bigger audience?

 Many Low-Ticket Clients Model

-One of the upsides to following this business model is that you are never fully dependent on a single client or even three.
-If you lose a single client or even two, but you have 10-20 clients on your roster, your income does not suffer a major setback.
-In many low-ticket client business models, the loss of several clients would be equal to another business losing just one client.
-This is almost the equivalent of putting all your eggs in three baskets vs. one.
+One of the upsides to following this business model is that you are never fully dependent on a single client or even a few.
+If you lose a single client or even two, but you have a source of leads and a proven funnel, your income does not suffer a major setback.

 Splitting up your revenue generating sources has its upside.
-The downside is that in order to grow you need volume.
-You will constantly be looking for new clients in order to grow.
+The downside is that in order to grow, you need volume.
+You will constantly be looking for new leads.

+This means building an audience, optimizing funnels that produce sales and being visible.
+It’s all about working “on” the business versus “in” the business.
 You must enjoy marketing and generating new leads if you are going to sustain your current revenue.
-Sometimes it feels like you’re always hustling.
+Sometimes it feels like you’re always hustling, especially if it’s not leading to results.

 Can you offer both low-ticket & high-end products?